DIY Walkers

 Below simulates Strider Ver 3's linkage, which is explored further down as Variation 2

-The simulation above doesn't have toes, but Striders tend to walk more smoothly with toes that are 2 units long, angled at 125.7 degrees relative to the leg's inner bar.
+The simulation above doesn't have toes, but Striders tend to walk slightly more smoothly with toes that are 2 units long, angled at 125.7 degrees relative to the leg's inner bar.
 These are the toes that are simulated in the following video:

 For a smoother gait, Strider should be built with 12 legs, so the following simulations are of one side of 12-legged Striders, with the speed and height set by the robot's front legs.